damonitor/damo/USAGE.md

     `memory_idle_ms_percentiles` provides only a subset of the access pattern, and hence re-constructed access pattern information lacks many details and accuracy.

-Users can set it to use `damo record`-generated monitoring results record as the source using `--input_file` option.
-If `--input_file` is not provided and DAMON is running, it captures snapshot from the running DAMON and uses it as the source.
-If `--input_file` is not provided, DAMON is not running, but `./damon.data` file does exist, use `./damon.data` as `--input_file`.

 For example: